CSC207-UofT/course-project-newtapp/phase2/design_document.md

 Principle 1 - Equitable use: the design is useful and marketable to people with diverse abilities.

   - Our app aims to deliver a safe, simple and appealing experience for all users.
 Some ways we could further implement equitable use is supporting text-to-speech for those unable to type, or by including high-contrast designs or an easily available high-contrast mode for the visually impaired.
+Implementing a toggle between light and dark modes for our web page could add furhter customizability for users.

 Principle 2 - Flexibility in Use: The design accommodates a wide range of individual preferences and abilities.